PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int expiration: How long to keep netmask or IP addresses after they have last been seen, in seconds.
 Default is 300
   :param int cleanupDelay: The number of seconds between two cleanups.
 Default is 60
   :param int scanFraction: The maximum fraction of the store to scan for expired entries, for example 5 would scan at most 20% of it.
 Default is 10 so 10%
+  :param int shards: How many shards to use, to decrease lock contention between threads.
+Default is 10 and is a safe default unless a very high number of threads are used to process incoming queries

 .. function:: MaxQPSRule(qps)